-La Seine, La Marne and the parisian canals come together to offer locals and tourists the opportunity to enjoy a variety of amazing events such as cultural events, creative leisure activities, relaxation zone, and exploration on water...
-More than 200 cruises and 80,000 passengers are expected in Paris, Seine Saint Denis, Val de Marne and Hauts de Seine.
+La Seine, La Marne and the parisian canals come together to offer locals and tourists the opportunity to enjoy a variety of amazing events such as concerts, festivals, tours, water sports, relaxation zone and more.
+Over 200 cruises and 80,000 passengers are expected in Paris, Seine Saint Denis, Val de Marne and Hauts de Seine.

 Water, the essential element of Grand Paris, connects territories and brings locals and visitors together.
 Beyond conventional circuits and cruises, all waterways across the city show emerging possibilities as a place of life with regards to the potential they offer for discovery, relaxation and entertainment.
 On water or on the banks, many events offer an unusual perspective on Grand Paris cities and a great opportunity to discover the diversity of its landscapes.

-Throughout the summer, activities and entertainment are proposed along Canal de L’ourcq and several cities from Paris to Aulnay sous Bois.
-For those who want to loll along the waterways a bit longer, a handfull of river shuttles are proposed every weekend for 1¤ or 2¤.
-Cruise boat shuttles will leave from Bassin de la Villette.
-Or relish outdoor dancing as many free balls and concerts are free on the banks of the canal.
-Enjoy street art which will be created directly on the banks and towns.
+Throughout the summer, activities and entertainment are organized along the Canal de L’ourcq and several cities from Paris to Aulnay sous Bois.
+For those who want to stroll along the waterways a bit longer, a handfull of river shuttles are departing every weekend for 1¤ or 2¤.
+Cruise boat shuttles will leave from the Parc de la Villette.
+You can also stay outside and enjoy the weather to the sound of outdoors concerts.

-Enjoy once more concerts and activities which will take place on the outskirts of the town on the banks of Canal Saint Denis.
-Cruises make it easier to explore both 6B and Fabriques des rêves, these charming spots during the summer months.
-Locals and tourists will be able to discover or rediscover the key most visited sites in the Seine Saint Denis territory: The not-to-be-missed, Basilica of Saint Denis and Stade de France.
+Enjoy concerts and activities in the outskirts of Pairs on the banks of Canal Saint Denis.
+Cruises make exploring both 6B and Fabriques des rêves easier.
+Locals and tourists will be able to discover or rediscover the most visited sites in the Seine Saint Denis territory: The not-to-be-missed, Basilica of Saint Denis and Stade de France.

-Tons of white sand, free access to chaises-longues, open-air concerts and picnics; this is Paris-Plages at Bassin de la Villette.
-Every year for fourteen years now, tons of white sand and dozens of palm trees are trucked into the city to transform a two-mile stretch of Parisian waterways to create a summer holiday resort oasis with water fountains and lounge chairs for locals and visitors.
-A variety of activities such as dance lessons, “boules” games, volley-ball, trampoline, roller-blading, games and concerts are offered for a great summer touch.
+Tons of white sand, free access to deckchairs, open-air concerts and picnics; this is Paris-Plages at Bassin de la Villette.
+Every year the docks of the Bassin de la Villette turns into a tropical island with sand, palm trees, music, water fountains and lounge chairs for locals and visitors.
+A variety of activities such as dance lessons, “boules” games, volley-ball, trampoline, roller-blading, games and concerts are organized for an eventful summer.
 All of these summer beach installations in Paris and the north-east of Paris have several security zones and refreshment areas as well as toilet and baby changing facilities.

-Just like every summer, cruises are the summertime favorite river Seine activities in Paris: the sightseeing cruise on the River Seine.
+Just like every summer, cruises are the summertime favorite river Seine activities in Paris.
 Treat yourself to the Hauts de Seine Tourism board cruise options.
-Each tour offers you the chance to discover various themes on the Parisian territories: marvel at the art cruise, feel the magic of the historical cruise or sit back and enjoy the bucolic scenery of the beauty of the Seine and its tributaries.
+Each tour offers you the chance to discover a little bit more about the city of lights: marvel at the art cruise, feel the magic of the historical cruise or sit back and enjoy the bucolic scenery of the beauty of the Seine and its tributaries.

 Opt for cruises to enjoy the beauty of the river Seine and its triburary, the River Marne.
 It is possible to avail of low fee cruises with Passeurs de Marne, Passeur de Rives, which takes places every Wednesday, Saturday and Sunday from July to September.
 It is an ideal not-to-be-missed entertainment drawing Parisians, tourists and their families on the glittering waters of the Marne.